MarlonPelau/project-budgeting-app-frontend/README.md

 ### Components
 `Navigation` Component
-The `About component` simply links the go-to information for the **About Us** page that informs any user on the make-up and contact info about our group, Heaven Seven -- 4 creators of the **recipEATS!** site/app.

 `TransactionDetails` Component
-For the `Landing component`, this is your first stop on our page as a user.
-From this Landing page, there's a 'carousel' medley of images, each one if clicked on, takes you to the more detailed list of Recipes page, displaying our various recipes and dishes.

 `TransactionForm` Component
-The `Carousel component` is to grab the user's attention with the imagery of 3 different recipe dishes, making the app more appealing and engaging.

 `TransactionRow` Component
-The `Recipe component` is to display the details for individual recipes, for the user to add feedback and reviews, including 1-5 star ratings, country of origin, whether it's vegan, vegetarian or gluten-free, and is a huge part of the app, which for us, must have an inclusion of community.

 `Transactions` Component
-The `Recipes component` -- not to mixed up with the above 'Recipe' component, displays every recipe available, broken down by dish

 ### Routing
 We used (6) Routes for the following files below: